J-DubApps/Blog/content/posts/2024/employee-surveillance.md

 I recently spoke with a colleague in another industry whose project team was undergoing a rollout of a employee-tracking tool.
 He's already lost 2 SMEs over it, and likely will have to crash his project's schedule before a premature wind-down.  <br />

 I am going to use my poor friend's situation for some good, and share my thoughts about how tech workers can face ***measures of productivity that are deceptively shallow, and why misguided data collection can backfire***.
-And, most importantly, why **you** should be hiring people you trust in the *first place*!
+Why employee surveillance stems from a vertically-stupid way of thinking.
+And, *most importantly*, why **you** should be hiring people you trust in the *first place*!

 ___